Emotional Aspects of Diabetes In Elderly People

 4.Excessive weight loss or anorexia

 Also, complications associated with diabetes arise and may worsen as individuals age.
 Thus, aging eyes become more impaired by diabetic retinopathy, and aging feet become more impaired by diabetic neuropathy.
-There is evidence that depression in the diabetic elderly relates to the number of chronic conditions and poor physical functioning.
+There is evidence that depression in the elderly diabetic relates to the number of chronic conditions and poor physical functioning.

-Some common psychosocial challenges of aging also can affect both diabetes and depression.
+Some common challenges of aging also can affect both diabetes and depression.
 The elderly must often deal with multiple losses of family and friends, changes in function and roles (e.g., retirement), and fears about mortality.
 Diabetes and its complications can exacerbate the difficulties associated with each of these transitions, and depression and despair may result.

-The physical and psychosocial changes of aging may make it harder to manage diabetes because exercise, diet (e.g., meal planning and carbohydrate counting), and medication (e.g., taking multiple medications and dealing with insulin injections) regimens become more complicated when individuals’ ability to follow their regimen may be impaired.
+The physical changes of aging may make it harder to manage diabetes because exercise, diet (e.g., meal planning and carbohydrate counting), and medication (e.g., taking multiple medications and dealing with insulin injections) regimens become more complicated when individuals’ ability to follow their regimen may be impaired.

 Thus, in many different ways, diabetes may become more difficult to manage for elderly people who are also depressed, and depression may become more difficult to resolve in those who have diabetes.